 To design an A7 flat invite yourself, you will first need to choose whether you want no mat, one mat, or two mats.
 All of these invitations are printed on our True White Speckletone 80lb Paper.
 (You can use 100lb if you want a heavier feel.)
 The invitation with one mat is matted with Ebony Colorplan, and the invitation with two mats is matted with Ebony Colorplan and Dark Grey Colorplan.

-Once you have chosen your preferred style, download the invitation and trim mark templates below, upload them to your design software, and design your invitation directly on top of it.
+Once you have chosen your preferred style, download (click the template link, right-click, and save) the invitation and trim mark templates below, upload them to your design software, and design your invitation directly on top of it.
 When you are ready to print, delete the template, leaving behind the trim marks, and your design will be left behind.
 (Watch the video at the top of this page for a visual.)

 The invitations below are paired with a Dark Grey A7 and 4-bar RSVP envelope.